Coimbatore–Jaipur Superfast Express

-Coimbatore–Jaipur Superfast Express is a Superfast Express weekly train run by Indian Railways between Coimbatore Main Junction in Tamil Nadu and Jaipur in Rajasthan.It runs with the numbers 12969/12970.
+The Coimbatore–Jaipur Superfast Express is a Superfast Express weekly train run by Indian Railways between Coimbatore Junction in Tamil Nadu and Jaipur in Rajasthan.It runs with the numbers 12969/12970.
 It is now running with LHB coaches from January 2021.

 Service and schedule

 The train leaves Jaipur on every Tuesdays at 7.35pm and reaches Coimbatore on every Thursdays at 4.50pm.
 In return it leaves Coimbatore at 9.25am on every Fridays, to reach Jaipur on Sundays at 6.45am by covering the total distance of 2678.4 km in approximately 45 hours.

 Route and stations

 This train passes through 37 intermediate stations including Sawai Madhopur, Kota, Nagda, Ujjain, Bhopal, Itarsi, Nagpur, Balharshah, Warangal, Vijayawada, Gudur, Chennai Central, Katpadi, Jolarpettai, Salem and Erode.
 It gets its reversal done three times in its journey at Sawai Madhopur, Nagda and at Chennai Central.